Protecting your family, in our Hometown, for a LIFETIME!

 Have you ever taken a second to really think about how important your home's roof is to your health and safety?
 It's so much more than a simple hat for your house.
 It protects you from the elements like rain, sleet, snow, and wind.
 It helps keep you and your family warm in the winter and cool in the summer.
 Those harmful pests and critters you see roaming around your property?
 Your roof helps keep them away from your family, too.

 When you take those points into account, it becomes clear that your home's roof is crucial for year-round well-being and comfort.
 So, when your roof is nearing the end of its life, or it needs maintenance or repairs, hiring a reliable roofer in West Ashley, SC is an investment you shouldn't pass up.
-For South Carolina homeowners and business owners, only the best and brightest roofing experts will do when it comes to their family's happiness and safety.
+For homeowners and business owners, only the best and brightest roofing experts will do when South Carolina it comes to their family's happiness and safety.
 That's why they call on Hometown Roofing to handle all their repair, replacement, and maintenance needs.

 The Hometown Roofing Difference